sagol-python-for-neuroscientists/textbook-public/assignment2/README.md

     Returns
     -------
     updated_listing : list
-        A list of Agents with their 'category' field changed according the result of the meeting.
+        A list of Agents with their 'category' field changed according to the result of the meeting.
     """
 ```